Techtonica/curriculum/project-example/week-9/eventonica/eventonica-postgres.md

 1. Create a table named `events` that contains the same fields as your `Event` class.
 Create the `id` column like you did for the `users` table.

+## Connecting to a Postgres database from Expressjs

 1. Install [pg-promise](https://expressjs.com/en/guide/database-integration.html#postgresql) in your project folder - this module connects your Express application to a Postgres database.

    ```bash